humrochagf/humberto.io/content/blog/exploring-pygame-2-drawing-on-screen.en.md

 pygame.init()

 screen = pygame.display.set_mode((640, 480))
-# loading font
+# loading the font to be used at drawing time
 font = pygame.font.SysFont(None, 55)

-pygame.display.set_caption('Olá mundo')

-# filling the background with black
+pygame.display.set_caption('Drawing')

 screen.fill(BLACK)

 # drawing at the surface